darkreader/darkreader/CONTRIBUTING.md

 <h2 align="center">Contributing</h2>

 <p align="center">Contributing to Dark Reader can be in a variety of ways.
-Here you can learn more about the variety of ways.
+Here, you can learn more about it.
 Thank you in advance for reading this <code>CONTRIBUTING.md</code>.</p>

 ## Sponsor!